 I’ve become a different writer.

-It took slightly longer than these short nine months but I have finally pulled my head through the fog and understand what has been going wrong in my writing.
-I am a different writer and I have been trying to write in my old style.
+It took slightly longer than these short nine months, but I have finally pulled my head through the fog and understand what has been wrong in my writing.
+I am a different writer, and I have been trying to write in my old style.

-I have always used my writing as therapy and in my past writing I would write about love.
+I have always used my writing as therapy, and in my past writing, I would write about love.
 The love I wanted, the love I didn’t know I missed or still sought after.
-I wrote about feelings and actions I felt were missing in my relationships and the passion and safety I longed for.
-But all those wants, fears and anxieties are gone.
-I finally feel complete in that part of my life and now those feelings have been shifted elsewhere.
+I wrote about the passion and safety I longed for and was missing in my relationships.
+But all those wants, fears, and anxieties are gone.
+I finally feel complete in that part of my life, and now those feelings have been shifted elsewhere.

 Now I am worried about something far more important.
-I am worried about my daughter.
+I am concerned about my daughter.
 I wonder what kind of mother I will turn out to be.
-I think about the world she will live in and the troubles and tribulations she will have to face.
+I think about the world she will live in and the troubles and tribulations she will face.
 All of these things are coming out in my drafts and writing prompts.

-It’s been a slow adjustment for me but I think I’ve finally come to terms with the new narrative that is living inside me.
-There are new characters that want out and I have been ignoring them not understanding what they’ve been trying to tell me.
-I really hope that now I understand where my old characters have gone and new ones who have replaced them are.
+It’s been a slow adjustment for me, but I think I’ve finally come to terms with the new narrative that is living inside me.
+New characters want out, and I have been ignoring them, not understanding what they’ve been trying to tell me.
+I hope that now I know where my old characters have gone and the new ones who have replaced them.
 I’ll be able to do more than to fill up pages and throw them away.